Remember Saint Patrick

 They would minister weeks and months among them, eventually pursuing baptisms and the founding of a church.
 They would leave behind a team member or two to provide leadership for the fledgling church and move, with a convert or two, to the next tribe.
 With such an approach, the church which grew up among the people would be “astonishingly indigenous” (22).

 While Patrick’s pioneering approach is increasingly celebrated today — and is a model, in some respects, of the kind of mission needed in our increasingly post-Christian society — most of his contemporaries weren’t impressed.
 “The British leaders were offended and angered that Patrick was spending priority time with ‘pagans,’ ‘sinners,’ and ‘barbarians’” (24).

 But Patrick knew such an approach had good precedent.
-The one who saved him while a nominal Christian and an Irish captive was once called a “friend of tax collectors and sinners,” and said, “I came not to call the righteous, but sinners” (Mark 2:17).
+The one who saved him while a nominal Christian and an Irish captive was once called “a friend of tax collectors and sinners,” and said, “I came not to call the righteous, but sinners” (Matthew 11:19; Mark 2:17).
 The stakes were high, but he knew it was worth the risk.

 Something Worth Remembering

 Instead of acquiescing to the religious establishment, Patrick took the gospel to the uncouth, and ventured all for the unreached Irish.
 Instead of coasting toward a cushy retirement, he gave nearly three decades to the nation-transforming evangelization of Ireland.
 Patrick truly was for the pagans.